FAQ about Enforcement

 (Last Updated April 22, 2020)

-There is a Provincial Order against organized gatherings of more than 5 people.
+There is a Provincial Order against organized gatherings of more than 10 people.
 This Order can be enforced by Hamilton Police or by City of Hamilton By-law Officers.
-To report an organized gathering that is in violation of this Order, contact the City of Hamilton at 905-546-2489 (546-CITY).
-Currently, we are receiving a high number of enforcement requests and will respond as soon as possible.
+To report an organized gathering that is in violation of this Order, contact the City of Hamilton at 905-546-2489 (CITY).

-City of Hamilton By-law Officers are using a progressive enforcement approach to help residents understand the requirements of this order.
+City of Hamilton By-law Officers continue to use a progressive enforcement approach to help residents understand the requirements of this order.
 If they do not obtain compliance or there is a repeated offense, fines of up to $750 per individual may be issued, while corporations could face fines up to $500,000.

 Are City parks and trails closed?

-Most City parks and trails remain open at this time, for walking, jogging or biking only, with appropriate physical distancing and without having gatherings of more than 5 people.
+City parks and trails are open for walking, jogging or biking only, with appropriate physical distancing and without having gatherings of more than 10 people.

 People are NOT permitted to use: